 Copeland, et al., 2023, Futures for Findhorn: Exploring challenges for achieving net zero in an ecological intentional community, in: Futures

-Furthermore, decarbonization cannot occur “in one country” but has to occur globally, because carbon emissions have global impacts seemingly regardless of where on the planet they are emitted.
+The problem is not just about understanding our relationship to the past but also in space.
+This is because decarbonization cannot occur “in one country” but has to occur globally, as carbon emissions have global impacts seemingly regardless of where on the planet they are emitted.
 The energy policy literature on « trade offs » perhaps fails to grasp both the unprecedented political demands of decarbonization, as compared to other courses of action, as well as the need for global change.
-Fressoz therefore showed great courage when he defended his position on French TV recently against powerful establishment figures such as Agnès Pannier-Runacher.
+Fressoz therefore showed great courage recently when he defended his position on French TV in the face of powerful establishment figures such as Agnès Pannier-Runacher.

 An agenda touching on Fressoz’s framework might suggest the need to encourage phenomena disruptive of existing political economy, in the hope they eventually trigger unprecedented change, although we would first have to detect such phenomena.
 But autarky, being an often reactionary doctrine, might not be one of them.
 In this regard, and without wishing to be ironic, the fact most of the technology is being delivered from a country under the rule of a Communist party is very on-brand for a revolutionary project.